 What is the source of the magnesium citrate?
 What are the raw materials or ingredients contained in the magnesium citrate?

-There are two ingredients; magnesium carbonate made from sea water and citric acid made from sugar beats.
-The two are blended together in a propietary blend.
+There are two ingredients; magnesium carbonate made from sea water and citric acid made from sugar beets.
+The two are blended together in a proprietary blend.
 When hot water is added, the two ingredients combine to make magnesium citrate.
 Some citric acid comes from corn, but as much of the corn is GMO, we opted to use sugar beets instead.

 How do I have to prepare MAG365?

 MAG365 needs hot water to activate it, which activates the powder and puts the magnesium in an ionic form that enables almost 100% absorption (also called bioavailability).
 You can activate with any water source, but the colder the water, the longer it takes.
 For instance, room temperature water will take approximately 20 minutes to activate.
 Make sure your magnesium has gone from cloudy to clear before consuming.

 What happens if I don't activate my MAG365 first?

 If you do not wait until your magnesium finishes fizzing before drinking it, it will fizz in the warmth of your stomach, which can cause discomfort, bloating and cramping.

 I live in a place that is very hot.
 Do I have to drink it as a hot beverage?

 No - put the MAG365 powder in a cup and put one ounce of boiling water.
 After it finishes efflorescing (bubbling) then add cold water.
 You can make up a few days worth and keep it in the fridge, but it will slowly lose its ionic state over time.

 I don't like the taste, what can I do?

 If you don't enjoy your magnesium on its own, try adding an herbal or red tea to flavour it.
 You can also dissolve in an ounce of boiling water, and once it cools down drink it quickly or add to juice, or mix with water and flavour crystals.
 You can also try a different flavour to see if you enjoy it more.